 The Toronto Symphony Orchestra is deeply saddened to share that Walter Homburger, former Managing Director of the TSO for 25 years, passed away recently at the age of 95.
-We offer our deepest condolences to Walter’s wife, Emmy, his family, and all those whose lives he touched.
+We offer our deepest condolences to Walter’s family and all those whose lives he touched.

 TSO Chief Executive Officer Matthew Loden reflects:

 Walter represented a rare mix in one man: He was a brilliant impresario, a strategic leader, and a kind inspiration to all who knew him.
 This is a huge loss for the TSO family and for all those fortunate enough to have worked with him, but we are comforted in knowing Walter’s legacy survives in our collective memories and in the music we make every day.